Where to live in Barcelona as a student: a neighborhood guide

 Internationality

-This part of Les Courts is a relatively new neighbourhood that accommodates a growing community of students who’ve decided to settle down near their university.
-It’s also popular among young expat professionals due to its affordability compared to the rest of the neighbourhoods of Les Corts which are pretty upmarket.
+This part of Les Courts is a relatively new neighborhood that accommodates a growing community of students who've decided to settle down near their university.
+It's also popular among young expat professionals due to its affordability compared to the rest of Les Corts, which is pretty upmarket.

 Rental prices